staskobzar/libamip/README.md

-## libanip: Asterisk Manager Interface Library
+## libamip: Asterisk Manager Interface Library

-Simple library for manipulating and parsing AMI (Asterisk Manager Interface) written with C and re2c for parcing.
+Simple library for manipulating and parsing AMI (Asterisk Manager Interface) written with C and re2c for parsing.
 It does not provide any network capabilities.
 Can be used with other network libraries like APR or in extenstions for Ruby or Python.